deepset-ai/haystack/README.md

 ⚛️ **[Nodes](https://docs.haystack.deepset.ai/docs/nodes_overview):** Each Node achieves one thing.
 Such as preprocessing documents, retrieving documents, using language models to answer questions and so on.

 🕵️ **[Agent](https://docs.haystack.deepset.ai/docs/agent):** (since 1.15) An Agent is a component that is powered by an LLM, such as GPT-3.
 It can decide on the next best course of action so as to get to the result of a query.
 It uses the Tools available to it to achieve this.
-While a pipeline has a clear start and end, an Agent is able to decide whether the query has resolved or not.
+While a pipeline has a clear start and end, an Agent is able to decide whether the query has been resolved or not.
 It may also make use of a Pipeline as a Tool.

 🛠️ **[Tools](https://docs.haystack.deepset.ai/docs/agent#tools):** You can think of a Tool as an expert, that is able to do something really well.
 Such as a calculator, good at mathematics.
 Or a [WebRetriever](https://docs.haystack.deepset.ai/docs/agent#web-tools), good at retrieving pages from the internet.
 A Node or pipeline in Haystack can also be used as a Tool.
 A Tool is a component that is used by an Agent, to resolve complex queries.